COMP2150-Game-Design/COMP2150-Prac-09/README.md

 We'll go over how to build these in the next section.

 As the lecture discussed, each of these are useful for gathering different types of data.
-We want to understand how to use Microsoft Forms to get this data, and methods for analysing this data, to make our lives easier when we do the final assignment.
+You want to understand how to use Microsoft Forms to get this data, and methods for analysing this data.

-## Creating a Microsoft Form
+## Creating a Microsoft Form (15 min)
 Once you have your survey questions, head to [forms.office.com](https://forms.office.com/) and press the "New Form" button (You'll probably need to log-in).

 ![New form button](images/newform.png)